 Compass Rose Public Schools is one of the few charter school networks in San Antonio that offers free transportation to students.
-Each campus has about ten bus stops that are located near clusters of families.
+Each campus has about ten bus stops that are located strategically across the city.

 Compass Rose Public Schools in San Antonio

-In 2020–21, Compass Rose Public Schools will have two schools in the San Antonio region.
-On the district’s most recent school report card, they earned a B rating.
+During the 2021–22 school year, Compass Rose Public Schools will have three schools in the San Antonio region.
+In 2019, on the district’s most recent school report card, they earned a B rating.
 The list below includes links to each campus’s school report cards.
 It’s notable that Compass Rose Legacy earned six out of seven possible distinctions on its most recent school report card—an achievement earned by the top 5 percent of schools in Texas.

 Download the free San Antonio Charter Schools app for an interactive map that includes these campuses and many more.
 You can also find campus information about Compass Rose Public Schools (and many other schools of choice) on our page Guide to Charter Schools in San Antonio.

 Families can apply online to enroll their children at Compass Rose Public Schools.
-Open enrollment for 2020–2021 began on November 1, 2019 and will continue through February 20, 2020.
-On February 21, 2020, Compass Rose Public Schools will hold a random lottery.
+Open enrollment for 2021–2022 began on October 15, 2020 and will continue through February 20, 2021.
+On February 21, 2021, Compass Rose Public Schools will hold a random lottery.
 Students who are selected will receive an email inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.
-More information is available in this FAQ.

-At the Compass Rose website, a chat window pops up, inviting visitors to send a message, make a call, or schedule a call.
-Using that window or calling the school at 210-540-9265 is the best way to get information about the school, set up a tour, or ask questions about how enrollment works.
+At the Compass Rose Public Schools website, a chat window pops up, inviting visitors to send a message, make a call, or schedule a call.
+Using that window or calling each campus is the best way to get information about a school or ask questions about how enrollment works.
 On the enrollment page, parents can fill out a form to join the interest list and request a campus tour.

-In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about Compass Rose Public Schools.
+In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about Compass Rose Academy Schools.

 Facts About Compass Rose Public Schools

 A high level of involvement from students and parents is one of the factors that builds a vibrant school culture at Compass Rose schools.
 Before the pandemic, we had the opportunity to observe the teacher hiring process and how it incorporated feedback from parents and students.
-Each prospective teacher presents a demo lesson in front of current faculty, teachers, and students.
-After the candidate steps out, the students and their parents share their praise and critiques.
-The school takes that information into account when making hiring decisions.
-Through this process, Compass Rose Academy has recruited teachers like Michael Osikoya, a former oil industry worker who has been recognized for their dedication to their students.
+Each prospective teacher presented a demo lesson in front of current faculty, teachers, and students.
+After the candidate stepped out, the students and their parents shared their praise and critiques.
+The school leaders take that information into account when making hiring decisions.
+Through this process, Compass Rose Academy has recruited teachers like Michael Osikoya, a former oil industry worker who has been recognized for his dedication to his students.

 Compass Rose Public Schools is a partner of Choose to Succeed, a nonprofit organization working to attract the nation’s best public charter schools to San Antonio.

-Read More About Compass Rose Academy San Antonio Schools
+Read More About Compass Rose San Antonio Schools

 - “26 Schools Chosen as Spark Opportunity Grant Winners,” Walton Family Foundation, January 27, 2020